WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 Hello from WoTT!
 ```

-This webserver is however insecure.
-The traffic to it is fully unencrypted.
-When communicating within the same device, this isn't a major security problem, but as soon as the communication leaves the local device (such as over the network, or even worse, over the internet), this becomes a big problem.
+However this webserver is insecure- the traffic to it is fully unencrypted.
+When communicating within the same device, this isn't a major security problem; but as soon as the communication leaves the local device (such as over the network, or even worse, over the internet), this becomes a big problem.
 It's then prone to a number of attacks, such as eavesdropping and impersonation attacks.

-To solve this, let's secure this service using the WoTT agent.
-To do this, we can either create a tunnel between the agent and server, or use the WoTT certificates directly in the client (such as in `curl`.).
+To solve this, we can secure this service using the WoTT agent.
+To do this, we can either create a tunnel between the agent and server, or use the WoTT certificates directly in the client (such as in `curl`).
 In this example, we'll opt for the former option (i.e. a tunnel).

 ## Setting up the server